Extracting latent representations from X-ray spectra. Classification, regression, and accretion signatures of Chandra sources: Results and discussion

 Interestingly, \ac{tSNE} reveals a distinct cluster of \acp{AGN} in the bottom right corner of the bidimensional representation of the latent space, near \acp{YSO} and \acp{NS}, as they have similar physical properties (e.g., \texttt{hard\_hm} and \texttt{hard\_hs}, see also \autoref{fig:tsnehardness}).
 Upon closer inspection, all observations within this region correspond to multiple distinct detections of a single source: 2CXO J195928.3+404401.
 This source stands out due to its significantly higher hardness ratios compared to the rest of the \ac{AGN} population in the dataset.
 2CXO J195928.3+404401 is the nucleus of Cygnus A \citep{carilli_cygnus_1996}, a powerful radio galaxy with strong jets coming out of the \ac{SMBH}, and shocking the surrounding medium, which results in a very hard spectrum, compared with both other radio galaxies and average \acp{AGN}.
-Moreover, \autoref{fig:tsnehardness} indicates that the spectrum of this source is among the hardest in the dataset.
-The clustering behavior observed in the \ac{tSNE} projection suggests that the spectral characteristics of this source are sufficiently distinct to separate it from the bulk of the \ac{AGN} class.
+Moreover, that the spectrum of this source is among the hardest in the dataset, and it is well distinct from the bulk of the \ac{AGN} class (see \autoref{fig:tsnehardness}).